pjambet/blog/content/posts/toy-redis-clojure.md

             (recur)))))))
 ```

-### Making the server stateful
+## Making the server stateful

 The last step is to turn this whole thing stateful.
 We want the server to store data, so that other clients can read from it.

-Clojure's collections are immutable, so we have less options for our go blocks to share the same data structure to read and write on.
+Clojure's collections are immutable, so we don't have that many options for our go blocks to share the same data structure to read and write on.
 In the previous chapter we initially tried an approach where we created a map in the main function and passed it to each coroutine, something like this:

 ```clj
 (defn main